weekplan/www/_posts/2014-11-20-an-introduction-to-outsourcing.md

 ---

-As part of my work on WeekPlan, I constantly try to find ways to help people be more effective.
+As part of my work on Week Plan, I constantly try to find ways to help people be more effective.

 Being more effective comes from identifying what matter most and working on it.
 But what should you do with the things that are not that important and yet still need to get done?

-Before working on WeekPlan, I created the outsourcing marketplace TaskArmy ([http://taskarmy.com](http://taskarmy.com/)) to help people leverage the world of outsourcing.
+Before working on Week Plan, I created the outsourcing marketplace TaskArmy ([http://taskarmy.com](http://taskarmy.com/)) to help people leverage the world of outsourcing.

 I have always been passionate about finding ways to use my time meaningfully and I think that outsourcing can help tremendously.